OpenVisualCloud/Media-Transport-Library/doc/udp.md

 LD_PRELOAD is an environment variable used in Linux and other Unix-like operating systems to specify additional shared libraries to be loaded before the standard system libraries.
 This allows users to override or extend the functionality of existing libraries without modifying the original source code.

-The Intel® Media Transport Library has an LD preload layer to intercept many network APIs, and the implementation can be found in the [UDP libos code](../lib/src/udp/).
+The Media Transport Library has an LD preload layer to intercept many network APIs, and the implementation can be found in the [UDP libos code](../lib/src/udp/).

 ### 2.1.
 Interception of UDP APIs